primayoriko/problem-solving-solution/README.md

-# My CP Solutions
+# My Coding Compilations
-Compilation of my CP, problem-solving like coding, mainly on C++
+Compilation of my CP (Competitive Programming), problem-solving like coding, which is mainly written by C++